Samsung/tizen-docs/docs/platform/get-started/work-flow.md

 - **Maintainers** are responsible for:

-  - Creating additional branches, such as upstream and development branches to profile projects.
+  - Creating additional branches, such as upstream and development branches, to profile projects.
   - Rebasing the master branch to the upstream branch.
   - Reviewing code, as well as approving (vote "+2") or reject (vote "-2") patches.